lizelive/The_French_Revolution_A_History/02_the_constitution/06_the_marseillese/01_executive_that_does_not_act.md

-# Executive that does not act.
+# Executive that does not act

 How could your paralytic National Executive be put “in action,” in any measure, by such a Twentieth of June as this?
 Quite contrariwise: a large sympathy for Majesty so insulted arises every where; expresses itself in Addresses, Petitions, “Petition of the Twenty Thousand inhabitants of Paris,” and such like, among all Constitutional persons; a decided rallying round the Throne.